turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 The use of Continuous Integration (CI) is an integral aspect of any teams' development efforts.
 A CI tool performs the necessary work of integrating and compiling the code within a source repository on an independent system.
 The CI tool then ensures the health of the code base and sends alerts when the code base ceases to work correctly.

-[TODO: Do we want a link to the wikipedia CI page?]

-As outlined on Wikipedia, several tenets make up the core philosophy of a proper CI environment:
+As outlined on [Wikipedia](http://en.wikipedia.org/wiki/Continuous_integration), several tenets make up the core philosophy of a proper CI environment:

 * Automation of builds
 * Self-testing of builds